kaylakantola/flask-microservice-kk/Readme.md

 To deploy your changes to the cloud, there are two options:

 1. Push directly to the `main` branch (risky!)
-2. Set up a pull request into `main`, and include `/gcbrun` in the merge request description.
+2. Set up a pull request into `main`, and include `/gcbrun` in the merge request description (less risky!)

 ### How does it work?